Horticultural Centre at Cross Lanes Organic Farm

 We have a commercial 'recycled' greenhouse on site, with raised beds and paths.
 The greenhouse itself was formally Butterfly World in Tow Law, we dismantled and re-erected it at Cross Lanes and gave it a complete refurb.

-Growing is underway this year, although a little limited due to time, we are planting herbs, tomatoes, peppers and some quite unusual plants, you'll have to watch this space on that one.
 With recycling at the fore front as always, our little 'milk carton' plant pots work a treat.... a waste product from the kitchen becomes an asset to the greenhouse, and is a little free advertising for our milk supplier Acorn Dairy!!
+Many other 'waste' containers from the kitchen are used as recycled plant pots.

 Permaculture heating system